 You can contact Outbrain UK Limited directly via the email address privacy@outbrain.com.
 You can reach Outbrain UK Limited’s Data Protection Officer at ePrivacy GmbH, Burchardstraße 14, 20095 Hamburg, and at privacy@eprivacy.eu.
 The data protection supervisory authority responsible for Outbrain UK Limited is the Information Commissioner’s Office.

-Further information on the processing of data can be found in the Outbrain UK Limited Privacy Policy.
+Further information on the processing of data can be found in the Outbrain UK Limited Privacy Notice.

 We maintain profiles on various social media platforms in order to present our services and to interact with users.
 The data processing that takes place when you visit our profiles is partly carried out under joint controllership with the platform operator.
 Further information on this can be found in the section Social Media Profiles.